Skip to main content

 Frequently Asked Questions

-Legionbound is a role playing game.
+Legionbound is a role playing game with fantasy theme.
 Common tags for Legionbound include indie, roguelite, pixel graphics, action roguelike, building and others.

 Legionbound is available on PC, Windows and Linux.